-Anishinaabek Voices is an initiative that honours people and the land and feeds the roots of our future through the stories told here through the photos, videos and audio recordings.
+Anishinaabek Voices is an initiative that honours the people and the land and feeds the roots of our future through the stories told here, the photos, videos and audio recordings.

-The Anishinaabek Voices website grew out of wanting to "share back" to the First Nation communities and people in the Sioux Lookout District, the collection of photographs, videos and audio recordings that had one way or another come to Kwayaciiwin since the organization was founded by district chiefs in 2002.
-We recognized the value of the stories told through these different media and decided that the best way to provide everyone with access to them was through a website.
+The Anishinaabek Voices website grew out of wanting to "share back" to the First Nation communities and people of the Sioux Lookout District.
+This was done through sharing of a collection of photographs, videos and audio recordings that had one way or another come to Kwayaciiwin, since the organization was founded by district Chiefs in 2002.
+We recognized the value of the stories told through these different media and decided that the best way to provide everyone with access to them was through this website.

-Even before the website was launched, as people started to hear about it we began to receive old slides and VHS tapes to scan and digitize in order to add to the website collection.
-We also started to receive requests for help in documenting the memories and knowledge of community elders.
-It was very exciting to see our goal of having the contents of this website grow through a collaborative community effort become a reality so quickly!
+Even before the website was launched, as people started to hear about it, we began to receive old slides and VHS tapes to scan and digitize in order to add to the website collection.
+We also started to receive requests to help in documenting the memories and knowledge of community elders.
+It was very exciting to see the contents of this website grow so quickly, through a collaborative community effort.

 Many of the photographs have been scanned from slides and reflect life from the late 60’s to the 80’s.
-In most cases we do not know who or where however that does not mean that nobody else knows.
+In most cases we do not know who they are or where they are.
+However that does not mean that nobody else knows.
 As people view these pictures, we are finding that one at a time places and people are being identified thereby enabling us to add those precious details to the image descriptions.

 Since 2002, Kwayaciiwin has worked with First Nation communities in the Sioux Lookout area to help students succeed academically by providing culturally appropriate resources and materials, and by supporting schools in areas such as literacy, numeracy, data collection, technology, and governance.